-The penalty for 2017 hasn’t yet been released, but the 2016 penalty was calculated as the greater of 2.5% of your income (up to the national average cost of a bronze plan) or $695 per adult and $347.50 per child (up to $2,085).
+The penalty for 2018 hasn’t yet been released, but the 2017 penalty was calculated as the greater of 2.5 percent of your income (up to the national average cost of a bronze plan) or $695 per adult and $347.50 per child (up to $2,085).

 Low income, no filing requirement: If you do not earn enough income to file taxes, then you are automatically exempt from paying a noncoverage penalty.

-Short coverage gap (you went without insurance for less than three months).
+Short coverage gap: You went without insurance for less than three months.

-Lived abroad for at least 330 days.
+Living abroad: No coverage is required if you live abroad for at least 330 days.

 What happens if my plan was canceled?

-Whether you’re shopping for a new plan, or reviewing an old plan, take these steps before open enrollment ends.
+Whether you’re shopping for a new plan or reviewing an old plan, take these steps before open enrollment ends.

-Update your personal information on your application.
-Your income, household size, where you live, and more will affect plan and subsidy eligibility.
+Update personal information on your application.
+Your income, household size, where you live and more will affect plan and subsidy eligibility.
 It’s important to keep your application up to date.
 The plan that fit you last year may no longer be appropriate, but you won’t know unless you keep the information current.

 Review your plan before you re-enroll.
 You should receive a notification in the mail if your plan has been changed or canceled.
 Take the time to understand if the changes affect you.

 Compare plans that fit your needs.
-Consider enlisting free help from a health care navigator, a nonprofit, or a broker to help you decide.
+Consider enlisting free help from a health care navigator, a nonprofit or a broker to help you decide.

 Choose the plan that best fits your needs and your budget.